“Just one more bite,” say the eyes to the mouth.

-If you’re a lover of food (or a female), this may be a familiar interior monologue, which usually decrescendos into the unsurprising ending: “I’m full,” says the stomach to an empty plate.
+If you’re a food lover—or a female—this may be a familiar interior monologue, which usually leads to the unsurprising ending: “I’m full,” says the stomach to an empty plate.

 Unfortunately, Australia is a culprit in the waste-making racket.
 We discard up to 20% of the food we purchase, which is the same as putting one in every five grocery bags straight in the bin.
 It is also the equivalent of $8 billion dollars worth of food each year, which could be spent elsewhere.